liamslj13/Garrison-Fights/README.md

 An example playthrough of the game can be found [here](https://www.youtube.com/watch?v=45j4MsjzOiY).

 ## Itch.io
 The [itch.io](https://liamsjy13.itch.io/garrison-fights) page for this game.
-There is no perfect working build yet, and the downloadable builds/HTML embed on the itch.io page **is** broken.
+There is no perfect working build yet, and the HTML embed/downloadable builds on the itch.io page are broken.